 - Rentalcars.com (global aggregator, often cheap)

-- You can also try to rent privately with Getaround
+- You can also rent privately with Getaround

 See Location for maps and driving distances to popular sights in Lofoten.
 You can also use Google Maps and the “Direction” functionality: